catalyst-cloud/catalystcloud-docs/source/best-practices/block-storage-bp.rst

 Deletion policies
 =================

-There are a number of polices that you may wish to use when it comes to dealing with deleting data from your storage options.
-The following are three of the more common policies.
+There are a number of polices that you may wish to use when it comes to deleting data from your storage options.
+The following are three of the most common policies.

 - Retention policy: This policy dictates that a volume/object cannot be deleted until it reaches a certain age.
-- Object lock policy: A specific user holds the 'key' to the instance and only they can choose to delete the instance.
+- Object lock policy: The storage object is 'locked' and a specific user holds the 'key' to the instance and only they can choose to delete data from the instance or the instance itself.
-- Versioning policy: When updating a volume it creates a previous 'version' of your volume.
-Meaning should your volume become corrupt or be deleted unintentionally, you will still have the old version so that you haven't lost everything.
+- Versioning policy: Whenever your volume is changed a new version is created and the previous state of the storage object is saved.
+Should your newest version suffer some failure, you have the option to reload the previous saved state.
 This is a mixture of a delete and backup policy.

 Best Practice for maximising disk performance